 - Get emergency help right away if you take too many oxycodone hydrochloride tablets (overdose).
-When you first start taking oxycodone hydrochloride tablets, when your dose is changed, or if you take too much (overdose), serious or lifethreatening breathing problems that can lead to death may occur. - Taking oxycodone hydrochloride tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your oxycodone hydrochloride tablets.
+When you first start taking oxycodone hydrochloride tablets, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur. - Taking oxycodone hydrochloride tablets with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death. - Never give anyone else your oxycodone hydrochloride tablets.
 They could die from taking it.
-Store oxycodone hydrochloride tablets away from children and in a safe place to prevent stealing or abuse.
-Selling or giving away oxycodone hydrochloride tablets is against the law.
+Selling or giving away oxycodone hydrochloride tablets is against the law. - Store oxycodone hydrochloride tablets securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.